avkonst/hookstate/docs/index/docs/04-nested-state.md

 const state = useState([1, 2])
 ```

-The most efficient and recommended methods to update nested element are the following:
+The most efficient and recommended methods to update a nested element are the following:
 ```tsx
 state[0].set(p => p + 1) // increments value of an element at 0 position
 // or